 Until April 1, 2014, and subject to certain restrictions and limitations, our business was managed pursuant to an advisory agreement (the "Advisory Agreement") with CRA.
-Please refer to Item 3 Legal Proceedings in Part 1 for more information regarding current legal proceedings involving CRA and the Company.
+See Note 9 to the accompanying Notes to Consolidated Financial Statements for more information regarding current legal proceedings involving CRA and the Company.